You must include all these documents with your application.

 We will return your application if you do not do so.

 Save each document as a separate file.
 Name each file so we know what it is.
 For example 'list of policies and procedures' or 'financial viability statement'.

-- Financial viability statement (unless you're an NHS provider)
+- Financial viability statement (unless you're a corporate provider)

 You must include a financial viability statement with your application.

 This confirms you have the finances to provide your service and keep it running, as set out in your statement of purpose.

 We recommend you use the CQC financial viability template.

 As part of your application you must include a medications policy.
 This document shows us that you have the appropriate procedures in place for the safe and effective management of medicines and associated equipment.

 A medications policy includes prescribing, handling and administering medicines.
 It should be specific to your service and include information on, for example: